HuttunenBe/Huttunenbe/README.md

-👩‍💻 Hi!
-My name is Beniitta.
+👩‍💻 My name is Beniitta Huttunen.
 I'm a **Full Stack Web Developer** student at **Business College Helsinki**. 💻 Currently living my dream of becoming a web developer and working hard to make it happen.

 💡 I love problem-solving, tackling new challenges and building things from scratch.
 I enjoy long complex projects that require patience and persistence.
 Getting stuck on tough challenges and finally cracking them is what keeps me going and makes me wanna learn more.